tokend/developer-edition/README.md

 ## Known Issues

 * clients are unable to access private documents due to limitations of S3v4 signature method.
-One of the workarounds might be setting public access policy to all objects in a bucket.
+One of the workarounds might be set add `127.0.0.1    storage` to your hosts file.

 ## Resources